ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and issuance process can be represented and performed by Internet protocols with no out-of-band human intervention.

-At time of writing, when deploying an HTTPS server, an operator typically gets a prompt to generate a self-signed certificate.
+Prior to ACME, when deploying an HTTPS server, an operator typically gets a prompt to generate a self-signed certificate.
 If the operator were instead deploying an ACME-compatible web server, the experience would be something like
 this: